Why OmegaVia has so much more EPA than DHA.

 You can actually get your AA to EPA ratio measured.
 Not many labs offer this service, but some do.
 More on that in another blog.

-The balance of AA to EPA in your blood determines the level of inflammation that you have.
-The more AA you have, the more inflammation.
-The more EPA, you have, the less inflammation.
+The balance of AA to EPA in your blood determines the level of eicosanoid imbalance that you have.

 AA/EPA ratios vary depending on diet.
-Fish-eating older Japanese have very favorable AA/EPA ratios and also very low heart disease.
+Fish-eating older Japanese have very favorable AA/EPA ratios and also good heart health.
 The two facts could be connected.
 An American would have to eat 5 to 7 grams of Omega-3 to match the Japanese in their AA/EPA levels.
 More here.

 No supplement can outrun a bad diet.
 Jack!